ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

 2.0 Modeling aims and objectives
 ++++++++++++++++++++++++++++++++

 The main outcome of this model is lung cancer *detections*, diagnosed either via screening or symptomatic presentation.
 This outcome will be assessed yearly in a baseline scenario with no lung cancer screening scale-up and an alternative scenario in which lung cancer screening coverage is scaled up.
+NOTE: deaths with undetected lung cancer is not a relevant model outcome.

 .. _3.0: